 Springfield is a larger medium-sized city located in the state of Illinois.
-With a population of 116,565 people and 36 constituent neighborhoods, Springfield is the sixth largest community in Illinois.
+With a population of 113,273 people and 40 constituent neighborhoods, Springfield is the seventh largest community in Illinois.

 Also of interest is that Springfield has more people living here who work in computers and math than 95% of the places in the US.

 Springfield is a very ethnically-diverse city.
 The people who call Springfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Springfield residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Springfield include Irish, English, Italian, and French .
+Important ancestries of people in Springfield include German, Irish, English, Italian, and Polish.

 The most common language spoken in Springfield is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.